amitv87/PiP/README.md

 **Build and run:**
 ~~~
+# checkout code
 git clone https://github.com/amitv87/PiP.git
 cd pip

+# build using xcode
 xcodebuild
 ./build/Release/pip

+# or simply
+./run.sh

 # right click on the window and select an option from the list
 # right click again and select last option to crop the preview